QR Codes for Retail

 Promotions and Loyalty Programs

 QR codes on receipts or at checkout can link to loyalty program signup, post-purchase surveys, or next-visit coupons.
-The scan data tells you which store locations and which promotions drive the most engagement.
+The scan data tells you which store locations and which promotions drive the most engagement, which is the foundation of measurable QR code marketing.
+For the numbers behind it, see honestqr.net/blog/qr-code-marketing-roi-statistics.

 For pop-up shops and temporary displays, dynamic QR codes are especially valuable — print once, update the destination for each new location or event.
 Make sure your codes scan reliably at the expected distance — our sizing reference at honestqr.net/blog/qr-code-size-guide-minimum-print-size has the formulas.
 For print material tips, see honestqr.net/blog/how-to-print-qr-codes.